 Having good credit has become increasingly important.
 You credit score is linked not only to the interest rate you will receive but also to whether or not you can buy a home, purchase a car or get a new credit card.
 In many cases your credit score is now even being used to calculate risk for automobile insurance.
 Simply put, a great credit score will save you money, and over your lifetime a lot of it.
 Getting a near-perfect credit score is challenging, but not impossible.
 If you are looking to get a score of 900 the following steps will help you achieve your goal.

 Obtain a copy of your credit report and your credit score.
 You can get these both on the Internet.
 You can get your report free once a year, but to get your score you will need to pay.
-The cost is about $15 per report for each of the reporting agencies.
-It is a good idea to obtain reports from all three reporting agencies: Equifax, Experian and TransUnion.
-Your credit scores can range from 300 to 990 points, depending on the report.
+The cost is $39.99 for a report from each of the three major reporting agencies: Equifax, Experian and TransUnion.
+Your credit scores can range from 300 to 950 points, depending on the report.
 It is important to note that some agencies use a model that only reaches 850, which means you'd never be able to get a score of 900 with that agency.

 Carefully look over your reports.
 If you find errors you will need to file a dispute with your credit company and work to get the errors corrected.
 Getting errors off your report will raise you score.